modernappsninja-archive/TkgiInstallEpmc-LAG-PI9606/readme.md

 <img src="media/2019-08-24-20-08-17.png">
 </details>

-#### 3.19 Return to the `epmc-01a` web console, navigate to the `Deployment Metadata` and find the `Enteprise PKS Admin User Name` and `Password` You will use this information in the next step to log into the PKS API.
+#### 3.19 Return to the `epmc-01a` web console, navigate to the `Deployment Metadata` and find the `Enteprise PKS Admin User Name` and `Password` You will use this information in the next step to log into the TKGI API.

 <details><summary>Screenshot 3.19</summary>
 <img src="media/2019-08-24-20-14-59.png">